sateffen/node-module-confinement/README.md

 });
 ```

-The `configure` method takes a configuration-object.
+The module itself is just the `configure` function and takes a configuration-object.

 ### Configuration object